Mikoyan-Gurevich MiG-15: Czechoslovak variants

-Two-seat dual-control jet trainer, heavily modified by Aero to accommodate RP-1 or RP-5 Izumrud radar, making it almost identical to the Soviet Samolet ST-8 except for radar type.
+Two-seat dual-control jet trainer, heavily modified by Aero to accommodate RP-1 or RP-5 Izumrud radar, making it almost identical to the Soviet Samolyot ST-8 except for radar type.
 Used for MiG-17PF (Fresco D) a MiG-19P/PM (Farmer B/E) crew training.
 One converted from a CS-102.
-Not to be confused with the similar Soviet UTI MiG-17P (Samolet ST-7).
+Not to be confused with the similar Soviet UTI MiG-17P (Samolyot ST-7).